ECONOMICS & FAMILY

 I am writing this chapter after having taken a year off work on no pay.
-In May 2011 Annette was diagnosed with terminal breast cancer and in December 2012 year we finally buried her mother after she lost her own battle with cancer.
+In May 2011 my wife was diagnosed with terminal breast cancer and in December 2012 year we finally buried her mother after she lost her own battle with cancer.
 I was financially free by this stage so I asked my boss for a year off to spend with my loved ones.
-By the way, Annette treated her cancer with the right diet and is now cancer free.
 The point is I could choose my destiny.
 As an added bonus our portfolio rose while I was off work.
 It was our year of Jubilee, our year of rest.

 If you ever join the ranks of Ed and Francis “Incredible” don’t fall for the lie that it is time to put your feet up in a high rise apartment by the beach somewhere.
 You will be bored in months.
 Choose to give.
 Giving is better than receiving.
 Give your time to your community.
 Give to your favourite charity.
 Put some new equipment in the local hospital.
 Support under-privileged children in the third world.
 The average Ed and Francis “Incredible” couple are often very generous people and great givers.
 If you choose self-indulgence while most of the world suffers from grinding poverty you have also become poor in spirit.
 The old saying “if you make two people happy, one of them is going to be you” applies to you in spades.